joearms/joearms.github.com/_posts/2016-01-04-fun-with-swift.md

 <img src='/images/combined1.png'/>

-The code is rather long - but I was able to pull out most of the mess into simple reusable functionbs.
+The code is rather long - but I was able to pull out most of the mess into simple reusable functions.

 > The code to create the window and add controls was easy and Xcode was not used.